go-telegram-bot-api/telegram-bot-api/README.md

 	}
 }
 ```

+There are more examples on the [wiki](https://github.com/go-telegram-bot-api/telegram-bot-api/wiki)
+with detailed information on how to do many differen kinds of things.
+It's a great place to get started on using keyboards, commands, or other
+kinds of reply markup.

 If you need to use webhooks (if you wish to run on Google App Engine),
 you may use a slightly different method.